xPoke-glitch/Procedural-Generation-Project/README.md

 # Procedural Generation Tests

-1. **Basic procedural generation** - The script starts from a starting point and then it chooses randomly one of the 4 possible directions (up - down - left - right) till to reach the max numbers of tiles set.
+1. **Basic procedural generation** - The script starts from a starting point and then it chooses randomly one of the 4 possible directions (up - down - left - right) till it reachs the max numbers of tiles set.
 It also fills holes made of only 1 block and it adds lava/water all around the generated map.

 <img src="https://github.com/xPoke-glitch/Procedural-Generation-Project/blob/main/Screenshots/basic-proc-gen.gif" width="750">